dbt-airflow

 One way to host dbt projects and orchestrate dbt tasks is via Apache Airflow.
 In its simplest form, an Airflow DAG

-that will build and test data models will consist of two tasks, one that executes dbt run
+that will build and test data models will consist of two tasks, one that executes dbt run command followed by an

-Airflow task that executes dbt test
+Airflow task that executes dbt test.

 But what happens when model builds or tests fail?
 Should we re-run the whole dbt project (that could involve hundreds of different models and/or tests) just to run a single model we've just fixed?
 This doesn't seem to be a good practice since re-running the whole project will be time-consuming and expensive.